joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-03-Colored-Hats.md

 ## Solution

-There is a very tempting line of reasoning to the effect that, because every guess has a $1/2$ chance of being correct (which is true), there can't be greater than $1/2$ chance of winning (which is false!).
+There is a very tempting line of reasoning to the effect that, because every guess has a $1/2$ chance of being correct (which is true), and every victory requires at least one correct guess (also true), there can't be greater than $1/2$ chance of winning (which is false!).
 The trick, as we will see, is to synchronize the players' incorrect guesses.

 A _distribution_ is an assignment of hat colors to players.
 For $N$ players, there are $2^N$ distributions.
 A _scenario_, representing the information a player has to go on when deciding, is an assignment of hat colors to all but one player.
 A _strategy_ tells each player what to do for each scenario they might encounter.
 It is a function from scenarios to the set of possible actions, $\{White, Black, Pass\}$.